Detection · Risk Scoring · Continuous Monitoring

 We are now accepting applications from Lead Local Flood Authorities in England for the first pilot cohort.
 The programme is structured in three stages, each evidence-gated before committing to the next.
 No operational dependency is required at any stage.

-As your sensor network matures, we are developing predictive capabilities — correlating water level trends with Met Office rainfall forecasts to alert your team before levels begin to rise, not just when they do.
-This is on our development roadmap and available to pilot partners as it develops.
+As your sensor network matures, we correlate water level trends with Met Office rainfall forecasts to alert your team before levels begin to rise.
+Available to pilot partners as it develops.

 Request a pilot